cea-hpc/modules/doc/source/modulefile.rst

 A *modulefile* begins with the magic cookie, '#%Module'.
 A version number may be placed after this string.
-The version number is useful as the *modulefile* format may change.
-If a version number doesn't exist, then **modulecmd.tcl** will assume the *modulefile* is compatible with the latest version.
-The current *modulefile* version is 1.0.
-Files without the magic cookie will not be interpreted by **modulecmd.tcl**.
+The version number is useful as the *modulefile* format may change thus it reflects the minimum version of **modulecmd.tcl** required to interpret the modulefile.
+If a version number doesn't exist, then **modulecmd.tcl** will assume the *modulefile* is compatible.
+Files without the magic cookie or with a version number greater than the current version of **modulecmd.tcl** will not be interpreted.

 Each *modulefile* contains the changes to a user's environment needed to access an application.
 Tcl is a simple programming language which permits